-Women in Harrison County where able to contribute to the war efforts in many ways.
+Women in Harrison County were able to contribute to the war efforts in many ways.
 Scroll down to see some of their contributions. - Click on the images for an enlarged version

 September 9th, 1918

-Some women took up the cause and served as a nurse.
-According to Dorothy Davis' History of Harrison County, 24 women served as Yeomanettes in the U.S. Naval Reserves and 18 women who served as Red Cross Nurses during the war.
+Some women took up the cause and served as nurses.
+According to Dorothy Davis' History of Harrison County, 24 women served as yeomanettes in the U.S. Naval Reserves and 18 women who served as Red Cross Nurses during the war.
 We have an incomplete list of for these women.
-Those who we do no served are nurses which include:
+Those who we do know who served as nurses include: